 China continues to play a leading role after its central bank bought another 5 tonnes of gold.
 This is the third month China has increased its gold reserves after a 6-month pause last year.

-Gold currently accounts for 6% of China’s total foreign exchange reserves, a figure that many analysts say is still too low for China to compete with the US dollar as a global reserve currency.
+Gold currently accounts for 6% of China's total foreign exchange reserves, a figure many analysts say is still too low for China to compete with the US dollar as a global reserve currency.

 The Central Bank of Kazakhstan was the third-largest buyer of gold in January.
-Timur Suleimenov, chairman of the National Bank of Kazakhstan, said the bank had discussed moving to currency neutrality in its gold purchases, with the aim of boosting international reserves and protecting the economy from external shocks.
+Timur Suleimenov, president of the National Bank of Kazakhstan, said the bank had discussed moving to currency neutrality in its gold purchases, with the aim of boosting international reserves and protecting the economy from external shocks.

 The National Bank of Poland and the Reserve Bank of India each bought 3 tonnes of gold.
 The Czech National Bank increased its gold reserves by 2 tonnes and the Central Bank of Qatar bought 1 tonne of gold.